GLOBAL MARKETS-Global stocks press pause, gold hits 3-mth high on inflation concerns

 "This drives our positive view on risk assets and equities."

-After reaching a six-week peak just above 1.70% last week, 10-year Treasury yields US10YT=TWEB edged lower and were last around 1.62%, while the dollar was unchanged against a basket of currencies =USD at 90.293.
+After reaching a six-week peak just above 1.70% last week, 10-year Treasury yields US10YT=TWEB edged lower and were last around 1.62%, while the dollar was down 0.1% against a basket of currencies =USD at 90.20.

 Asia stock marketshttps://tmsnrt.rs/2zpUAr4